BIM2TWIN-Team/DTP_API-journal/README.md

 ## Want to contribute to the 📗[wiki](https://github.com/BIM2TWIN-Team/DTP_API/wiki)?

-Add/edit/delete markdown files or contents of the markdown files in `wiki` directory and raise a PR to the `main` branch.
+Add/edit/delete markdown files in `wiki` directory and raise a PR to the `main` branch.